 1. Razer Viper Ultimate

 - 25% Quicker Than Competing Wireless Mice: Razer HyperSpeed wireless technology...

-- The Lightest, Zero-Compromise Wireless Esports Gaming Mouse at 74g: The Razer...
+- Lightweight, Zero-Compromise Wireless Esports Gaming Mouse at 74g: The Razer...

 - Faster Than Traditional Mechanical Switches: New Razer optical mouse switches...

 - Ambidextrous Design: Created for left and right-handed users with accessible,...